What is Tortious Interference?

 Damages & Remedies for Tortious Interference

-Equitable Relief: Often if the tortious interference might lead to the loss of a significant account, customer or employee, a large or small business may seek emergency injunctive relief from a court in the form of a temporary restraining order and a preliminary injunction to prevent the continued interference in the future.
-This drastic step is sometimes needed to save the business.
+Equitable Relief: If there is a chance the tortious interference could cause the business to lose a significant account, customer, or employee, a large or small business may seek a temporary restraining order and a preliminary injunction to prevent the continued interference in the future.

 Speak to a New York and New Jersey Tortious Interference Lawyer Today

-Damages awarded for those harmed by a tort are based on losses suffered and can include punitive damages as well.
-Thus, if your large or small business is being affected by outsiders, you should consult with a New York and New Jersey business dispute lawyer to understand your rights.
+If your large or small business is being affected by outsiders, you should consult with a New York and New Jersey business dispute lawyer to understand your rights.

 Call 929-262-1101 or schedule a free case evaluation today to discuss Russo Law's business disputes and alternative dispute resolution services.